cwhy/random_notes/readme.md

-## CWhy Notes
+## Notes

-A collection of random notes I have written for my future self.
+A collection of notes, somewhat consolidated in a readable state.